atishay/eclectic-hugo-theme/README.md

 * `fig` Same as `figure`, but added support for responsive resizing of images.
 * `tex` Renders Latex as SVG.
 Optional parameter `inline` for inline latex.
 Needs `Site.Params.Tex` for the `tex2svg` hosting.
 * `guitar` Renders guitar tabs and chords using jtab.
 Needs `Site.Params.Guitar` for the `guitar2svg` hosting.

+## Metapages
+Metapages are pages built using structured data and provide advanced styling and grouping into columns, support for carousels, lists etc. In the front matter for a meta page, you can supply the following information to render structured data:
+* `title` The title of the section
+* `subtitle` Section's subtitle
+* `image` Top level image for the section:
+  * `href` relative location fo the image inside assets folder.
+  * `alt` Alt text to the image
+  * `width` Desired width
+  * `height` Desired height
+* `content` Markdown content
+* `icon` Section icon (Can be a file relative to assets or a fontawesome name eg link for `fa-link`)
+* `items` List of items to display in the section.
+Each item contains the following:
+  * `title` Item's title
+  * `content` Markdown content of the item
+  * `image` Image for the item.
+Contains the following:
+    * `href` relative location
+    * `width` desired width
+    * `height` desired height
+    * `alt` Alt text to the image
+    * `anchor` Anchor location for resizing the image
+  * `attribution` Markdown content for image attribution.
+  * `icon` Contains the item's icon.
+Consists of:
+    * `href` relative location
+    * `alt` Alt text
+    * `width` Element width
+    * `height` Element height
+* `type` Section type.
+Can be one fo the following:
+  * Unspecified content grouped into columns as described in column arrangement.
+  * `left-image` Full sized image floated to the left.
+  * `item-icon-left` Icon is shown to the left of the item in the grid
+  * `full-width` Each item takes full width instead of being placed in the grid.
+  * `max-2` Alternate grid with maximum items specified each row to be 2.
+  * `filter` Provides a filter list.
+The top level has additional parameter called `filter` for the default filter.
+Each item has a a space separated list of filters in a field called `filter` applicable to the item.
+  * `blog` to show recent blog entries.
+Has additional parameters `count` which is the number of blog items and `section` which is the name of the section to get recent posts from.
+  * `carousel` Provides support for running a carousel of content.
+  * `centered` Provides content centered on the page behind the background image supplied as `background`